torquebox/torquebox.org/news/2011-08-23-stomp-chat-demo-part2.md

 ## Browser-side

-When a user submits a message, our handler figures out which recipient is being targetted based on the current-displayed recipient panel.
+When a user submits a message, our handler figures out which recipient is being targeted based on the current-displayed recipient panel.

 It then fires the TorqueBox.Chat.NewMessage event with the